com-480-data-visualization/data-visualization-project-2021-pia/README.md

 | Valentin Garnier | 258259 |
 | Maina Orchampt-Mareschal | 244960 |

+## The Color of Music

-In this project we present the color of songs.
+In this project we present the color of songs!

 This repository contains:
 - The data folder
 - CSV files which represents our final dataframes
 - Images from previous milestones: screenshots and sketches